From university research studies to part-time jobs, there are plenty of opportunities to make extra money on campus. See what's open.

 - Be right-handed

-This study is expected to last one hour.
-All procedures take place in our campus laboratory (Engineering Center, ECSL 1B21).
-For more information, please contact email@example.com.
+This study is expected to take one to three hours.
+All procedures take place in the campus laboratory (Engineering Center, ECSL 1B21).
+Subjects will be compensated.

 Study on walking performance in older adults